parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/end-of-life.md

   - Since they are a limited resource, it is not always possible to go to a hospice for end of life care.
 - You can visit most hospices to help make this decision.

-### Hospital
-- Many people spend the end of their life in hospital.
-- Many hospitals try to allocate a single room where possible when someone is at the end of life, but this is not always possible.
-- Some people prefer this option:
-  - There is always a member of staff around.
-- However:
-  - Hospitals are more likely to be noisy and less peaceful.
-  - Private rooms are not guaranteed.

 <div class="video-container">
 <iframe
   width="560"